Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-4-Timecard.md

 interrupted.

 **Tuesday** - 4 hours 10 minutes - Read ahead into the logical
-statements and loop functions . . . spent some time learning about how they worked from partner because they seemed a bit confusing.
-Tried making some loops and logical functions.
-Also looked into time formatting for getting means of Smallmad\[,6\], found something called chron but it wasn’t information helpful for what I was doing.
+statements and loop functions section. . . spent some time learning about how they worked from partner because they seemed a bit confusing, then tried making some loops and logical functions.
+They’re in their own report, “Logical Statements and Loops CH3” Also looked into time formatting for getting means of Smallmad\[,6\], found something called chron but it wasn’t information helpful for what I was doing.
 Learned about modulus %% and how it returns the remainder of division.

-**Wednesday** - 0 hours 0 minutes
+**Wednesday** - 2 hours 7 minutes - My reports have inconsistant
+formatting and are difficult to read, so I decided to spend some time today improving them.
+They’re now split up into smaller chunks.
+I also completed the Vocabulary list for CH3.

-**Thursday** - 0 hours 0 minutes
+**Thursday** - 2 hours 30 minutes - Spent time making the Matrix and
+Madoka Data.frame report more legible; this (and the vector section) were the hardest to read.
+I found that rewording the reports was helpful because it engaged me with the material again (like a review?) and I recognized concepts better.
+Also re-wrote the Logical Statements and Loops CH3 report, which was much easier after digesting the information for a day or two.

 **Friday** - 0 hours 0 minutes